wd5gnr/Elf-RcForth/readme.md

 ----------
 Verson 0.4

+Fixed long-standing bug with < and U< that affected ABS, and all comparison operators.
+NOTE: This may break your scripts and may break some of the examples (will fix)

 Size changes.
 Errata note about comparison operators

 IMPORTANT: ALLOT now deals with bytes not words!
 See the word CELLS